adobe/jsonschema2md/README.md

 ```

 ## Disable header template
-In some cases you do not need a header cause it did not provide any usefull information.
-With the header parameter you could disabel the header template for the generation.
+In some cases you do not need a header because it does not provide any useful information.
+With the `--header` (or `-h`) parameter you can disable the inclusion of headers.

 ```bash
 # run against JSON Schema Draft 06